 "Not as dark as is thought."
-He went on further to justify it by saying: "It fought against fanaticism" and its methods were "much more humane" than is generally appreciated (Sunday Times, 23/8/98.)
+He went on further to justify it by saying: "It fought against fanaticism" and its methods were "much more humane" than is generally appreciated (Sunday Times, 23 Aug.
+1998).

-"Sister Lavina is a Roman Catholic nun, a member of the Institute of the Blessed Virgin Mary....Bryne wrote a book published in 1994 called Women on the Altar [usual feminist argument for female priests.]
-It modestly advocated ordination for women....copies of the book quickly sold out in Britain... at the behest of the Vatican, the press recently removed the 1300 copies of the book it had left.
+"Sister Lavina [Byrne] is a Roman Catholic nun, a member of the Institute of the Blessed Virgin Mary...Byrne wrote a book published in 1994 called Women on the Altar.
+It modestly advocated ordination for women...copies of the book quickly sold out in Britain... at the behest of the Vatican, the press recently removed the 1,300 copies of the book it had left.
 It is deciding whether to incinerate or pulp them.
-Byrne has no idea who reported, or "delated", her book to Rome.
+Byrne has no idea who reported, or "delated" her book to Rome.
 But she believes it was the work of right-wing Catholic women in England who target women "dissidents" and bombard the Vatican with complaining letters and calls for radical action."

-Cromwell again states the following about this new wave of Inquisition:
+Cromwell again states the following about this new wave of inquisition:

-"To silence the modernists, he [pope Pius X] established a worldwide spy and propaganda network.
+"To silence the modernists, he [Pius X] established a worldwide spy and propaganda network.
 It was directed by a grotesque individual - clumsy, overweight, myopic, with steel-rimmed spectacles - called Umberto Benigni.
 A former journalist and editor, Benigni used the most up-to-date media methods, stringers, telegrams, copying machines, to collect anonymous information on Catholic priests and scholars the world over.
 He had a liking for secret codes and nicknames, referring to Pius X in his cables as "Mama"....at Benigni's suggestion, Pius X insisted that Catholic ordinands must take an anti-modernist oath.
 This involved assent to all papal teaching, both as to content and as to the "sense" in which the Vatican meant it to be understood.
 Such internal assent went beyond anything dreamt up even by Stalin or the worst imaginings of George Orwell.
 The oath survives to this day in a new but similarly encompassing formula taken by Catholic ordinands, seminary teachers and Catholic university theologians.
 The pernicious result of Pius X's campaign was the shackling of free and imaginative Catholic thinking, discussion and writing for the next 50 years.
 In the 1950s, a number of Catholic thinkers attempted to break out of the constraints imposed by Pius X, but Pius XII resumed the campaign.
-In an encyclical entitled Of Human Nature, he declared that, once the pope has pronounced on a topic of faith or morals, all discussion must end, even among competent theologians [Gerry Matatics and Scott Hahn better watch out then."]
+In an encyclical entitled "Of Human Nature," he declared that, once the pope has pronounced on a topic of faith or morals, all discussion must end, even among competent theologians."

 Pope John Paul II also said:

-"That actions which had disfigured the face of the Church had to be viewed in their historical context."
+"...that actions which had disfigured the face of the Church had to be viewed in their historical context."

-"I have stood in that valley of Lucerna where dwelt the faithful Waldenses, those ancients Protestants who held to the pure gospel all through the dark ages, that lovely valley with its pine clad slopes which Rome converted into a slaughter house.
+"I have stood in that valley of Lucerna where dwelt the faithful Waldenses, those ancient Protestants who held to the pure gospel all through the dark ages, that lovely valley with its pine clad slopes which Rome converted into a slaughter house.
 Oh, horrible massacres of gentle, unoffending, noble-minded men!
 Oh, horrible massacres of tender women and helpless children!
-Yes, ye hated them, ye hunted them, ye stuck them on spits, ye impaled them, ye hanged them, ye roasted them, ye flayed them, ye cut them in pieces, ye violated them, ye violated the women, ye violated the children, ye forced flints into them and stakes, and stuffed them with gunpowder, and blew them up and tore them asunder limb from limb, and tossed them over precipices and dashed them against the rocks; ye cut them up alive, ye dismembered them; ye racked, mutilated, burned, tortured, mangled, massacred holy men, sainted women, mothers, daughter, tender children, harmless sacrificed them in heaps, in hecatombs, turning all Spain, Italy, France, Europe, Christian Europe, into a slaughter-house, a charnel house, an Akeldama" (pg.
-116.)
+Yes, ye hated them, ye hunted them, ye stuck them on spits, ye impaled them, ye hanged them, ye roasted them, ye flayed them, ye cut them in pieces, ye violated them, ye violated the women, ye violated the children, ye forced flints into them and stakes, and stuffed them with gunpowder, and blew them up and tore them asunder limb from limb, and tossed them over precipices and dashed them against the rocks; ye cut them up alive, ye dismembered them; ye racked, mutilated, burned, tortured, mangled, massacred holy men, sainted women, mothers, daughter, tender children, harmless sacrificed them in heaps, in hecatombs, turning all Spain, Italy, France, Europe, Christian Europe, into a slaughter-house, a charnel house, an Akeldama."